The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra: Introduction

 The same circle of ideas extends well beyond the metric formulation of gravity.
 In fact, already at the free-field level, massless gauge fields can be formulated in terms of Lorentz tensors \cite{Bekaert:2006py} of various symmetry types, including representations described by non-trivial Young diagrams \cite{Curtright:1980un, Curtright:1980yk, Curtright:1980yj, Curtright:2019yur, CURTRIGHT1985304, Labastida:1986gy, Labastida:1987kw}.
 Such mixed symmetry fields arise naturally in higher-spin theory \cite{vukovic2018, Vasiliev_2004, witfre, sagnotti2012notes}, in the spectrum of string theory \cite{Polchinski:1998rq, Polchinski:1998rr, green_schwarz_witten_2012, Green:2012pqa} and in duality-covariant formulations of gravity and gauge theories \cite{Hull:2000zn, Hull:2001iu, Medeiros_2003, Manzoni:2025zmi}.
 Their covariant description requires a refined notion of gauge symmetry, typically involving more than one gauge parameter and, crucially, a hierarchy of gauge-for-gauge redundancies.
 These features make the analysis of asymptotic symmetries particularly interesting and potentially subtle.
 From this standpoint, mixed-symmetry fields provide a controlled arena in which one can test how robust the standard infrared story is under changes of field variables and under duality transformations.

-A paradigmatic example is the Curtright field, the simplest ``hook'' mixed-symmetry tensor, which in the index convention used in this paper is written as \( \phi_{[\rho\sigma]\nu} \) and corresponds to the Young tableau \( \lambda=(2,1) \) in $D=5$.
+A paradigmatic example is the Curtright field, the simplest ``hook'' mixed-symmetry tensor, which in the index convention used in this paper is written as \( \phi_{[\rho\sigma]\nu} \) and corresponds to the Young tableau \( \lambda=(2,1) \).
 The Curtright model generalizes the notion of gauge field beyond totally symmetric and totally antisymmetric tensors and comes equipped with two gauge parameters, one symmetric and one antisymmetric, together with a gauge-for-gauge vector parameter \cite{CURTRIGHT1985304}.
 In five space-time dimensions, the Curtright field is of particular interest because it provides a dual description of the graviton: on-shell, the two formulations encode the same propagating degrees of freedom, while off-shell their gauge structures look quite different \cite{hamermesh1989group, NicolasBoulanger_2003}.
 Understanding how asymptotic charges behave under such dualities is therefore a natural question, both for clarifying the physical meaning of dual observables and for exploring whether the infrared symmetry algebra is invariant under changes of field variables and dual descriptions.
+For works concerning global magnetic dual charges for the graviton and its symmetry properties also related to generalized symmetry in linearized gravity, see \cite{Hull:2023iny,Hull:2024qpy,2024CQGra..41s5012H,Hull:2024xgo,Hull:2024bcl,Hull:2024ism}.